 Both of our children attended AK and they loved it.
 In addition we as parents enjoyed the experience WITH our children as they were very involved.

 Ardrey Kell High is a public high school in Charlotte.
-The principal of Ardrey Kell High is David Switzer, who can be contacted at firstname.lastname@example.org.
-2,435 children attend Ardrey Kell High and identify as Hispanic; White, non-Hispanic; and Multiracial.
-14% of the 2,435 students here have subsidized lunches.
-The ratio of students to teachers at Ardrey Kell High is 18:1.
+The principal of Ardrey Kell High is David Switzer and can be contacted at email@example.com.
+2,435 children attend Ardrey Kell High and identify mostly as Hispanic; White, non-Hispanic; and Multiracial.
+14% of the 2,435 students here get reduced lunch prices.
+The student to teacher ratio at Ardrey Kell High is 18:1.
 Charlotte Catholic High School is one of the nearest high schools.

 - Ceramics sculpture